quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Address Validation During Connection Establishment {#validate-new}

-During the initial handshake, QUIC requires that clients send UDP datagrams with at least 1200 octets of payload until the server has completed address validation.
-A server can thereby send more data to an unproven address without increasing the amplification advantage gained by an attacker.

-A server eventually confirms that a client has received its messages when the first Handshake-level message is received.
-This might be insufficient, either because the server wishes to avoid the computational cost of completing the handshake, or because the server wish to send significant quantities of data.
-This is especially important for 0-RTT, where the server might wish to provide application data traffic - such as a response to a request - in response to the data carried in the early data from the client.
+Successful receipt of the first packet protected with Handshake keys confirms that a client received the Initial packet from the server.

+However, a server might wish to validate the client address before starting the handshake.
 To send additional data prior to completing the cryptographic handshake, the server then needs to validate that the client owns the address that it claims.
 QUIC therefore provides mechanisms for source address validation during connection establishment.

-Source addresses can be verified through an address validation token (delivered via a Retry packet or a NEW_TOKEN frame) or by processing any message from the client encrypted using the Handshake keys.
+Source addresses can be verified through an address validation token.
+This token is delivered during connection establishment with a Retry packet (see
+{{validate-retry}}) or in a previous connection using the NEW_TOKEN frame (see
+{{validate-future}}).

-Servers MUST NOT send more than three times as many bytes as the number of bytes received prior to verifying the that the client can receive data from the server.
-This limit exists to mitigate amplification attacks.
+Prior to validating the client address, servers MUST NOT send more than three times as many bytes as the number of bytes they have received.
+This limits the magnitude of any amplification attack that can be mounted using spoofed source addresses.

+To ensure that the server is not overly constrained by this restriction, clients MUST send UDP datagrams with at least 1200 octets of payload until the server has completed address validation, see {{packet-size}}.

-In order to prevent this limit causing a handshake deadlock, the client SHOULD always send a packet upon a handshake timeout, as described in
+In order to prevent a handshake deadlock as a result of the server being unable to send, clients SHOULD send a packet upon a handshake timeout, as described in
 {{QUIC-RECOVERY}}.
 If the client has no data to retransmit and does not have Handshake keys, it SHOULD send an Initial packet in a UDP datagram of at least 1200 octets.
 If the client has Handshake keys, it SHOULD send a Handshake